 A prescribed number of study places are available in every restricted-admission subject.
-After deducting a certain quota of places for hardship cases and second-degree applicants, 80% of the study places are awarded based on the average grade in the respective subject, and 20% are allocated on the basis of waiting time.
-Waiting time corresponds to the number of semesters that have passed since you received your bachelor-level teaching degree and were not enrolled at a German university.
-The number of waiting semesters is calculated automatically based on the data provided in your application.
+After deducting a certain quota of places for hardship cases and second-degree applicants, 20 % of the study places are awarded based on the (preliminary) average grade in the respective subject, and 80 % are allocated through the university-wide selection procedure.

-On the grade ranking list, applicants with the same average grade are ranked further with regard to waiting time, whether they performed civil or military service and, in the case of a tie, the drawing of lots.
-On the waiting-time ranking list, applicants with the same number of waited semesters are ranked further based on their average grade, whether they performed civil or military service and, in the case of a tie, the drawing of lots.
-All candidates who apply for enrolment in restricted-admission subjects are ranked on the basis of both their average grade and their waiting time.
+On the grade ranking list, applicants with the same (improved) average grade are ranked further based on whether they performed military or civil service and are subsequently placed at their exact rank by the drawing of lots.
+All candidates who apply for enrolment in restricted-admission subjects are ranked on the basis of both their (preliminary) average grade and the university-wide selection procedure.